qht-submission/submission/README.md

-# QuantSR: Accurate Low-bit Quantization for Efficient Image Super-Resolution
+# QuantSR+: Pushing the Limit of Quantized Image Super-Resolution Networks
 This project is the official implementation of our paper *QuantSR+: Pushing the Limit of Quantized Image Super-Resolution Networks*.

 ![loading-ag-172](./imgs/overview.png)